 Let's take each question in turn.
 First, is the existence of dinosaurs compatible with young earth creationism?
 When dinosaur fossils were first being unearthed en masse and dated at millions/billions of years old, some young earth creationists claimed the fossils were a satanic deception intended to make us believe that Earth was billions of years old and that evolution is true.

 Thankfully, young earth creationism has drastically improved in its teaching on the dinosaurs.
-Our friends at Answers in Genesis and the Institute for Creation Research have some excellent articles that explain how the existence of dinosaurs is compatible with the young earth viewpoint.
-Whatever the case, even if AIG, ICR, and other young earth creationists are completely wrong regarding the age of the earth, dinosaurs are not a death knell for creationism.
+Young earth creationist ministries have some excellent articles that explain how the existence of dinosaurs is compatible with the young earth viewpoint.
+Whatever the case, even if young earth creationists are completely wrong regarding the age of the earth, dinosaurs are not a death knell for creationism.
 While I have strong leanings towards the young earth viewpoint, I entirely recognize that old earth creationists have some good arguments as well.
 In an old earth framework, there is no difficulty in explaining the existence of dinosaurs, even in the extreme old earth timeframe secular science promotes.
 It is important to note that belief in an old earth also does not necessitate evolution.

 Outside of the Bible, there is additional possible evidence of dinosaurs and humans coexisting.
 Nearly every ancient culture has stories of giant reptiles (dragons).
 How would cultures spread out all over the world, such as the Romans, Mayans, and Babylonians, all come up with such remarkably similar legends without some truth being the driving force behind those legends?
 Petroglyphs, artifacts, and even clay figurines resemble dinosaurs.
 Rock carvings depict men riding dinosaur-like creatures, and, remarkably, are very similar to museum portrayals of the triceratops, pterodactyl, and tyrannosaurus rex.
 So, all that to say, there is interesting, even compelling, evidence that human beings and dinosaurs did in fact coexist.
 This, obviously, would throw a very large wrench into the machinery of Darwinian evolution.